I’m New Here

 What’s your worship like?

-Our digital and in person worship experiences are filled with hymns, scripture readings, prayers, a time for children, a sermon, special music, and other elements.
+Our digital and in person worship experiences are filled with music, scripture readings, prayers, a time for children, a sermon, special music, and other elements.

 How should I dress?